đ How to design an optimal GeoLift test

 Step 1: Ingest your data

 First we need a dataset of the historical outcome variable for each day for each geography.
 Geographies can be at any level that you have the ability to target (e.g. states, DMAs, etc).
-If you use zip codes as the geography, Recast GeoLift can automatically convert these to commuting zones.
+If you use zip codes as the geography, GeoLift can automatically convert these to commuting zones.
 To design an experiment, you will need at least 90 days of data, with closer to a year of data preferred.
 Your CSV should contain 3 columns:

 Location (geography)